-Cause for concerns recording
+Cause for concerns forms

-Any concerns about a child will be recorded and given to the DSL ASAP.
+Any concerns about a child will be recorded ASAP and definitely within 24 hours.
 All records will provide a factual and evidence based account and there will be accurate recording of any actions.
 Records will be signed, dated and, where appropriate, witnessed.